bcorporaal/the-manual/hosting-guidelines.md

 ## The concept
 The UX Cocktail Hour Rotterdam is an informal event for everyone who has an interest in User Experience.
 The first UX Cocktail Hour started in 2001 in Amsterdam and was organized by [Peter Boersma](https://twitter.com/pboersma).
 In 2011 it found its way to Rotterdam.

+The Rotterdam edition is organized by [Bob Corporaal](https://reefscape.net).

 Each event is at a different location in or nearby Rotterdam.
 Most often at a company or organization that works in the field of UX.
 The goal is to educate and inspire the UX community by sharing knowledge and networking.
 Part of this is having a peek behind the scenes of a company but also meeting other people in the field.
 In addition we have speakers and workshops on different topics related to User Experience.
 This can design, research, projects, education, technology, development or any combination.
 Of course there is ample opportunity to enjoy a drink and chat.

-We organize are about 3 to 4 events a year.
+We organize about 3 to 4 events a year.
 Currently we have about 1300 members in the community ranging from designers, developers to ux researchers.

 ## Hosting a meetup
-< To be written >
+If you want to organize an UX Cocktail Hour just [get in touch](mailto://bob@reefscape.net).
+As you can read below it is not very complex.
+We just need a place, some drinks and a presentation.

+Below you can read some practical guidelines for organizing a meetup.

-## General event outline
+### General event outline
 Each event follows this general planning.
-It is flexible but keep in mind that most visitors have just finished an eight hour work day.
+It is flexible but keep in mind that most attendees have just finished an eight hour work day.
 So keep the evening compact and leave room for drinks and networking at the end.
 Around 22.00 you will find that (some) people will want to go home.

 <table align="left">
     <tr>